fireblogcms/gatsby-starter-fireblog-basic/README.md

 ### Installation

-1. Download and execute Gatsby to create our blog:
+1. Download and execute Gatsby to create your own blog:

 ```bash
 $ npx gatsby new fireblog https://github.com/fireblogcms/gatsby-starter-fireblog